The Legend of Buddha: Plot

 Siddhartha realizes that happiness and comfort are temporary.
 That night, Suddhodana has a dream about Siddhartha's future role.
 Siddhartha asks Suddhodana to stop sheltering him and the next day goes back into the city disguised as a common man.
 He witnesses a sick man die and is shocked to learn that everyone experiences illness and eventually dies.
 He sees funerals and realizes that life is only temporary.
 During the visit, a servant tells Siddhartha that he's had a baby boy.
 Siddhartha tells the servant to name the boy Rahula, which stands for snake or a rope that ties him back.
 Siddhartha decides to give up his comforts in his life for the happiness of mankind.
 He quietly leaves the palace on Kanthaka in the middle of the night.
 At the gate, he is stopped by Mara, who tries to tempt him, but Siddhartha is no longer bound by desire.
 Halfway through his journey, Siddhartha leaves Kanthaka behind in his goal to renounce everything.
 Siddhartha meets some ascetics, who follow him as he meditates under a tree.
 He meditates until he reaches the brink of death.

 A woman named Sujata offers Buddha some milk upon seeing him emaciated.
 He realizes that he needs to maintain a healthy mind and that he needs to find The Middle Path, a balance between asceticism and indulgence.
 The ascetics who had followed him leave him, upset that he gave up his renunciation.
 Mara appears again to try and prevent Siddhartha from spreading his knowledge to mankind, but he fails.
 Siddhartha reveals the Eightfold Path as the way to Nirvana.
 The ascetics come back and ask to be his disciples.
 Now known as Buddha, he travels across the country to spread his knowledge about enlightenment.
 He stops a king's sacrifice of 100 lambs, teaching him to protect all life.
 He advises the king to ban all slaughter in his kingdom.
 Buddha meets a human flesh-eating monster, but teaches him that harming others does not bring peace of mind.

-Buddha visits the palace and realizes that the bonds tying him too Yashodhara and Rahula are too strong.
-He shares his knowledge with Suddhodana, Yashodhara, and Rahula.
-He tells Yashodhara he must return to seek truth.
+Buddha visits the palace and realizes that the bonds tying him to Yasodhara and Rahula are too strong.
+He shares his knowledge with Suddhodana, Yasodhara, and Rahula.
+He tells Yasodhara he must return to seek truth.
 He preached about compassion and good deeds, founding the Buddhist religion.